 On March 27, 2012, EPA proposed a rule regulating GHG emissions from new power plants that would limit CO2 emissions.
 The rule was modified and re-proposed on September 20, 2013.
-Emissions limits from the proposed rule for new units suggest that CO2 emissions control, such as carbon capture and storage, is needed for new coal-fired units.
+Emissions limits from the proposed rule for new units suggested that CO2 emissions control, such as carbon capture and storage, would be needed for new coal-fired units.
 The rule for new units was finalized on August 3, 2015 with minor changes.
 Additionally, President Obama ordered in June 2013 that CO2 emissions guidelines for existing units be developed.
 In June 2014, EPA proposed the CO2 emissions guidelines for existing power plants, commonly known as the Clean Power Plan (CPP).
 The guidelines were finalized on August 3, 2015.
-Per these guidelines, Florida would be required to meet the final CO2 emissions goal of 919 pounds per net MWh starting in 2030.
+According to these guidelines, Florida would have been required to meet the final CO2 emissions goal of 919 pounds per net MWh starting in 2030.
 EPA calculated CO2 emission goals for each state using three "building blocks": heat rate improvements from existing coal units, increased utilization of natural gas combined cycle (NGCC) generation, and increased generation from renewable energy.
-However, on February 9, 2016, the Supreme Court stayed implementation of the rule, effective until all litigation is resolved, so the future of this rule is now very uncertain.
+However, on February 9, 2016, the Supreme Court stayed implementation of the rule, effective until all litigation is resolved.
+Furthermore, on April 4, 2017, pursuant to President Trump's Executive Order, EPA announced that it was reviewing the CPP.
+On October 10, 2017, EPA Administrator Pruitt signed a proposed rule that would repeal it, and on December 18, 2017, EPA took a first step toward potentially replacing the CPP by releasing an advance notice of proposed rulemaking.
+This notice asked the public for comments on what a CPP replacement rule should include.
+It is unknown at this point what the new GHG rule would look like and how it would affect Lakeland Electric's generating units.

 In 2010, EPA issued a final rule that was aimed at reducing emissions of toxic air pollutants from existing stationary reciprocating internal combustion engines (RICE).
-Subpart ZZZZ, also known as the RICE Rule, became effective on May 3, 2013 for compression ignition engines (diesel-fired) and on October 19, 2013 for spark ignition engines (gasoline-fired and propane-fired).
+Subpart ZZZZ, also known as the RICE Rule, became effective on May 3, 2013 for compression ignition engines (dieselfired) and on October 19, 2013 for spark ignition engines (gasoline-fired and propane-fired).
 The rule has different requirements based on engines' intended use.
 Requirements for non-emergency engines are most stringent and include limitations such as CO emission standards (requiring oxidation catalysts to be installed), periodic CO emissions testing, fuel restrictions (only fuel containing no more than 15 ppm sulfur, or 0.0015%, is allowed), and monitoring of catalyst inlet temperature and pressure drop.
 Requirements for emergency engines are essentially to keep the annual hours of operation below certain thresholds and to conduct the required engine maintenance at specified time intervals.
 The only requirement for startup (black start) engines is to conduct the required engine maintenance.
 Lakeland Electric currently has twenty-one non-emergency, three emergency, and three startup engines that are subject to the RICE Rule requirements.

-In 2010, EPA promulgated a new 1-hour NAAQS for SO2 of 75 ppb.
+In 2010, EPA promulgated a new 1-hour NAAQS for $SO_2$ of 75 ppb.
 Florida was required to use atmospheric modeling (to predict ambient impacts), in addition to the normal ambient monitoring (which provides actual impacts), to show whether the state is meeting the standard.
-In early 2016, FDEP concluded the SO2 modeling of Lakeland Electric's McIntosh Power Plant.
-The modeling indicated that the plant would be complaint with the 2010 SO2 NAAQS.
+In early 2016,

+FDEP concluded the $SO_2$ modeling of Lakeland Electric's McIntosh Power Plant.
+The modeling indicated that the plant would be complaint with the 2010 $SO_2$ NAAQS.